ekino/veggies/doc/README.tpl.md

 ### Snapshot testing

-Snapshot testing test a response / content against a saved response.
+Snapshot testing test a response / content against a saved snapshot.
-Snapshots are stored in a file with same name as the feature file with the extension ".snap" in a folder __snapshots__ in the same folder as the feature file.
+Snapshots are stored in a file with same name as the feature file with the extension `.snap` in a folder __snapshots__ in the same folder as the feature file.

+**:warning: Snapshots files should be versioned to be compared while running tests**

+Folder tree should look like : support/ features/ feature_with_snapshot.feature feature_without_snapshot.feature
+  __snapshots__/
+    feature_with_snapshot.feature.snap
+  …

-In a snapshot file, snapshot name follow the pattern :
+In a snapshot file, snapshot name follow the pattern:
 SNAPSHOT_NAME NUMBER_OF_TIME_THIS_NAME_WAS_ENCOUNTERED_IN_CURRENT_FILE.NUMBER_OF_TIME_WE_HAD_A_SNAPSHOT_IN_THIS_SCENARIO.
-For example, this would give : Scnenario 1 1.1
+For example, this would give: Scnenario 1 1.1

 If a snapshot doesn't exists, it will be created the first time.

-To update snapshot use the cucumber commande line option '-u'.
-If you narrowed the tests with tags, only the snapshots related to the tagged scenario will be updated
+To update snapshot use the cucumber command line option '-u'.
+If you narrowed the tests with tags, only the snapshots related to the tagged scenarios will be updated.

-In case you need to remove unused snapshots, you can use the option "--cleanSnapshots".
+In case you need to remove unused snapshots, you can use the option `--cleanSnapshots`.
-Warning : You shouldn't use this option with tags.
+:warning: You shouldn't use this option with tags.
 It may result in used snapshots removed.
-Info : Snapshot files related to feature files with no snapshots anymore won't get removed.
+:information_source: Snapshot files related to feature files with no snapshots anymore won't get removed.
 You need to do it manually.

 #### API Snapshot testing